fonttools/region-flags/README.md

 `public_domain` but otherwise exempt from Copyright (typically, because of national laws), make a note of it in file `COPYING`.

-To download missing flags, run `download-wp.py`.
+To download missing flags, run `download-wp.sh`.

-To update to latest flags from Wikipedia, delete the `html`, `svg`, and `png` directories, then run `make-aliases.sh` followed by `download-wp.py` or you can use `update.sh`.
+To update to latest flags from Wikipedia, delete the `html`, `svg`, and `png` directories, then run `make-aliases.sh` followed by `download-wp.sh` or you can use `update.sh`.